objcio/articles/2014-08-02-dependency-injection.md

 With that in place, here's the final step.

-3. Create a special **testing subclass**, overriding the extracted method, like this:
+Step 3 — Create a special **testing subclass**, overriding the extracted method, like this:

 ```objective-c
 @interface TestingExample : Example